mikihau/reading-notes/cheatsheet-css.md

 - You can set the `display` property of an element to `block`, `inline`, `inline-block` -- some html tags already has defaults.
 - The `float` property (`left`, `right`, `none`(default), or `inherit`) places an element, so that the block-level siblings wraps around it.
 - To get multicolumn layout (for long lists etc), use `column-count` or `column-width`(better for responsiveness), and `column-gap`.
 - The `position` property allows you to move an element from where it would otherwise be placed in normal flow over to another location.
+Use together with properties like `top` and `left` to offset the position.
   - `static`: the default, just put the element in the normal flow.
-  - `relative`: move the element relative to its position in the normal flow, might make it overlap with other elements.
+  - `relative`: move the element relative to its position in the normal flow (offset an item from its default position in normal flow), e.g. moving an icon down a bit so it lines up with a text label -- might make it overlap with other elements.
-  - `absolute`: takes an element completely out of the normal flow, fix it to a position relative to the edges of its closest positioned ancestor ( `<html>` if no other ancestors are positioned).
+  - `absolute`: takes an element completely out of the normal flow, fixes it to a position relative to the edges of its closest positioned ancestor ( `<html>` if no other ancestors are positioned).
-  - `fixed`: fixes an element relative to the browser viewport, not another element (like `absolute`).
+  - `fixed`: also removes the element from the normal flow, but fixes it relative to the browser viewport, not another element (like `absolute`).
+E.g. a menu that remains fixed as the page scrolls beneath it.
-  - `sticky`: acts like `position: relative` hits a defined offset from the viewport -- then acts like `position:fixed`.
+  - `sticky`: acts like `position: relative` until it hits the defined offset from the viewport, then acts like `position:fixed`.
-- The `table` layout can be used on some non-table elements as well by setting `display: table`.
+- The `table` layout can be used on some non-table elements as well by setting `display: table` -- but don't use `table` for layout with modern browsers.